Telerivet Developer

 Example

-wait for digits » input
+wait for up to 4 digits » input

 or 10 seconds after last key